 Exemptions and Variations of Approval

 All Hertfordshire foster carers have specific terms of approval which set out details regarding the children they are approved to foster.
-These may include the number of children, age of children, gender of children, type of placement etc.
+These may include the number of children, age of children, gender of children, type of placements foster carers offer etc.

 Over time the specific terms of approval relating to particular carers may become outdated or otherwise need to be revised and this procedure describes the process whereby these terms and conditions of approval may be amended.

-2. Changes to Foster Carers Terms of Approval
+Changes to Foster Carers Terms of Approval and exemptions

-- The number, ages and circumstances of the children whom the person proposes to foster;
+- The number of children whom the person proposes to foster;

 - The arrangements which the person proposes for the care and accommodation of the fostered children;